thor314/obsidian-setup/Getting Started with Obsidian.md

 - If you want different settings for different directories, use separate Obsidian Vaults.
 Symlink the plugins and settings that you want to keep synced across vaults.

 ### Writing n Journaling
-A neat thing about having Obsidian open all day for note taking and whatever, is that I'm much more likely to journal.
-I think of my Obsidian journal as my daily staging area for my daily thoughts and tasks.
-I use the [Quickadd](obsidian://show-plugin?id=quickadd) plugin to log journal entries, without leaving the active working note.
+I think of my Obsidian journal as my daily staging area for thoughts and tasks.
+Journaling has been pretty effective for me, for introspecting and organizing my thoughts.
+Even if you don't like to write, a journal can be helpful tool for taking quick notes and organizing your day.
+Obsidian makes it *very easy* to journal: hit a hotkey (I use the [Quickadd](obsidian://show-plugin?id=quickadd) plugin to log journal entries, without leaving the active working note, and also bind my daily journal to F12 with [Hotkeys for specific files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files)), make a note or bump my todolist, then `Navigate Back` to whatevery I was doing before, if I didn't already have the journal open.
 ![[Pasted image 20221109130405.png]]
-*a journal capture from within my journal directory, though the method could have been called from elsewhere in my vault*
+*a journal capture with QuickAdd, can be called from anywhere in your vault*

 The default Daily Note plugin is all you need to get started journaling, but if you'd like to also write regular reviews (options for weekly, monthly, quarterly, yearly), you should look instead at [Periodic Notes](obsidian://show-plugin?id=periodic-notes), which is reasonably straightforward to set up, and works just how you'd expect.

-Another advantage of keeping a daily journal is that you can use it for lightweight daily todo management.
-I want my personal task management system to:
+As I mentioned above, you can use your journal for lightweight task management.
+What I want from a task management system:
-- clarify what needs to be prioritized on any given day, including recurring tasks
+- flexible and low-fuss
-- be updateable from mobile and desktop
+- clarifies what needs to be prioritized on any given day, including recurring tasks
-- remain flexible and low-fuss
+- updateable from mobile and desktop

-In my daily journal, I keep an active list of 2-10 tasks that I want to accomplish in the next several days.
-Having the tasks in front of me helps me choose what to prioritize.
-Unchecked boxes are automatically rolled over to the next day's journal by the [Rollover Daily Todos](obsidian://show-plugin?id=obsidian-rollover-daily-todos) plugin.
-If the task list gets too long, I bump the backlog tasks out to a backlog note (low fuss) or a todo app (higher fuss).
+I find that dumping a list of ad-hoc todos into my journal is flexible and low-fuss, but doesn't do well at  things 2 and 3, especially if the list gets long.
+If the list of todos in my journal is short, say shorter than 12 items long, it's easy to manage, even from a mobile app.
+And the [Rollover Daily Todos](obsidian://show-plugin?id=obsidian-rollover-daily-todos) plugin automatically moves unchecked boxes from the previous day over to a new journal entries.

-I used the [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) plugin for awhile, for scheduling recurring tasks, which was alright.
+I first tried out the [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) plugin, which enables scheduling recurring tasks.
 The user makes some tasks with scheduled due dates and/or recurrence cadences in text, eg:
 - [ ] #task groceries ⏫ 🔁 every week on Saturday ⏳ 2022-11-11 📅 2022-11-12

 Tasks can be included in the daily todo by putitng a dynamic block in the journal template: